-The Big Land: Labrador contributes to the economic prosperity of the province.
-Our government works with its partners to generate investments and maximize economic opportunities, while supporting the needs in the social sector.
+Labrador contributes to the economic prosperity of the province.
+Our government works with its partners to generate investments and maximize economic opportunities, while supporting needs in the social sector.

-Supported by an investment of more than \$230 million since 2016, paving will be completed this summer of the Trans-Labrador Highway between Happy Valley-Goose Bay and the Cartwright Junction.
+Supported by an investment of more than \$230 million since 2016, paving will be completed this summer of the Trans Labrador Highway between Happy Valley-Goose Bay and the Cartwright Junction.

-S. COADY: Discussions are ongoing with the Federal Government on the possibility of developing a road to the North.
+Discussions continue with the Federal Government on the possibility of developing a road to the North.